-In the aftermath of these events, the water management team at Marshalls is frequently asked what we can do to prevent this level of flooding from happening in the future.
-The irony isn’t lost on us; as the UK’s largest hard landscaping supplier we’re experts in managing surface water, but our head office is right next to a recurring flood site in the Calder Valley in Yorkshire.
-So what approach do we take to minimise the impact flooding could have on our business?
+In the aftermath of these events, our specialists at Marshalls are frequently called upon to answer questions on how to prevent flooding, and reduce flood risk.
+The irony isn’t lost on us; as the UK’s largest hard landscaping supplier we’re experts in managing surface water, but our head office is right next to the Calder Valley in Yorkshire, an area that is at risk of flooding.
+So what approach do we take to flood mitigation, and how do we reduce the impact a flood could have on our business?

-However, no amount of SuDS will stop flooding completely.
-Rainfall events are becoming more intense, more frequent and longer than we have encountered in the past so we need to look to other techniques to minimise flood damage.
-Protection methods should be considered in flood risk areas lower down catchments – barrier systems which block water and prevent it from entering or damaging property.
+However, no amount of SuDS or extensive flood mitigation plan will stop the risk of flooding completely.
+Rainfall events are becoming more intense, more frequent and longer than we have encountered every before and so we need to look to other techniques to minimise flood damage.
+Flood protection methods should be considered in areas at risk of flooding lower down catchments – barrier systems which block water and prevent it from entering or damaging property.
 These can be permanent (such as retaining walls) or temporary, in the form of flood barriers.
-Temporary measures should be passive (they should operate automatically in a flood event) and crucially sand bags shouldn’t be considered – once they’ve been used they're contaminated and awkward to dispose of, and besides – they simply don’t work.
+Temporary measures should be passive, which means they should operate automatically in a flood event and not require someone to activate them.
+A crucial point to make here is that sand bags shouldn’t be considered as an option for flood protection; once they’ve been used they're contaminated and awkward to dispose of, and besides – they simply don’t work.

-Finally, flood resilience measures work by accepting that a property might flood and therefore designing it so that it can get back to normal use as quickly as possible after a flood event.
+Finally, flood resilience measures work by accepting that a property is at risk of flooding and therefore designing it so that it can get back to normal use as quickly as possible after a flood event.
 This pragmatic approach includes measures such as hard flooring, raised electricity points and stainless steel kitchens – all of which can be quickly sluiced down and disinfected as soon as flood water has disappeared.